Enjoy any 5 free lessons!

 Reading Material

-Download as PDF Download PDF View as Seperate PageWHAT ARE ANGLE RELATIONSHIPS?The angles in a triangle have a special relationship.
+Download as PDF Download PDF View as Separate PageWHAT ARE ANGLE RELATIONSHIPS?The angles in a triangle have a special relationship.
 This means that if you know the measures of two of the angles, you can predict the measure of the third.
 There are also special relationships between the angles made when a line intersects a pair of parallel lines.

 To better understand angle relationships…